SuyodhanJ6/a2a-mcp/README.md

-# LangGraph Currency Agent with A2A Protocol currated by Enso Labs
+# 🤖 A2A Protocol 💬 from Enso Labs 🤖

 This sample demonstrates a currency conversion agent built with [LangGraph](https://langchain-ai.github.io/langgraph/) and exposed through the A2A protocol.
 It showcases conversational interactions with support for multi-turn dialogue and streaming responses.
 For more information checkout the OFFICIAL repo at https://github.com/google/A2A/tree/main